RHyla/TarGetOps/README.md

 # TarGetOps
 Script 6

-The script allows packing files with command "getops"
+The script allows packing files with command "getopts"